Alam al Jabarut

-Alam al-Jabarut (عَالَم الْجَبَرُوت "World of Power")) is realm proposed in Islamic cosmology.
-According to Suhrawardi (1154–1191), this is the highest realm, and denotes the place of God's presence.
-Below alam al-jabarut lies alam al-malakut ("World of Sovereignty"), followed by alam al-mulk ("World of Dominion").
+Alam al-Jabarut (عَالَم الْجَبَرُوت "World of Power") is a realm proposed in Islamic cosmology.
+According to Suhrawardi (1154–1191), this is the highest realm and denotes the place of God's presence.
+Below alam al-jabarut lies alam al-malakut "World of Sovereignty", followed by alam al-mulk "World of Dominion".
 The term jabarut doesn't appear in the Quran, but al-jabbar does (59:23).
-Thus the things in al-jabarut were whose which cannot change and are compelled in their state of eternity.
+Thus, the things in al-jabarut were those which cannot change and are compelled in their state of eternity.

 In the writings of al-Ghazali (c.
-1058–1111), alam al-jabarut has not been conceived as the highest realm yet, but connects the physical realm (al-mulk) with the intelligible world (al-malakut).
+1058–1111), alam al-jabarut has not been conceived as the highest realm yet but connects the physical realm (al-mulk) with the intelligible world (al-malakut).
 First centuries later, alam al-jabarut becomes an independent ontological realm, latest within the writings of Suhrawardi.
 Here, al-malakut is below alam al-jabarut, which in turn, is placed above alam al-mulk.
 The higher realms are thought to influence the realms below, but not as spatially separated worlds.

-ʻAziz Nasafi, 13th-century Persian Sufi, describes in Manazil as-sa'irin the ontological ordering of the world.
+Aziz ad-Din Nasafi, a 13th-century Persian Sufi, describes in Manazil as-sa'irin the ontological ordering of the world.
 Accordingly, both alam al-malakut and alam al-mulk, in which existence is actual, are potentially in jabarut.
 The term "world" (alam) is accidental, thus limited to al-mulk and al-malakut, but not applied to jabarut, which is eternal.

-While some scholars argued there is no significant difference between alam al-jabarut and al-malakut, others regarded alam al-jabarut to be the abode of the highest angels (Cherubim) and spirits, while al-malakut denotes a realm for lower spirits (angels, jinn, Satan).
+While some scholars argued there is no significant difference between alam al-jabarut and al-malakut, others regarded alam al-jabarut to be the abode of the highest angels (Cherubim) and spirits.
+At the same time al-malakut denotes a realm for lower spirits (angels, jinn, Satan).
 In this regard, al-jabarut is also considered to be the created aspect of rasul and the original reality of Adam as the perfect human (Al-Insān al-Kāmil).
 The lower angels, who dwell in al-malakut, could be encountered by humans, the most elected angels inhabit al-jabarut.
 This would depict the domain of primary angelic manifestations; the realm of archetypes, thrones and powers.
-This is also the paradise of the afterlife, with the exception of the supreme paradise.
-This realm is thus eternal existence, while the others are created and limited.
+This is also the paradise of the afterlife excepting the supreme paradise.
+This realm is thus eternal existence while the others are created and limited.